flutter-ml/google_ml_kit_flutter/packages/google_mlkit_smart_reply/README.md

 **PLEASE READ THIS** before continuing or posting a [new issue](https://github.com/flutter-ml/google_ml_kit_flutter/issues):

 - [Google's ML Kit](https://developers.google.com/ml-kit) was build only for mobile platforms: iOS and Android apps.
+Web or any other platform is not supported, you can request support for those platform to Google in [their repo](https://github.com/googlesamples/mlkit/issues).

 - This plugin is not sponsored or maintained by Google.
 The [authors](https://github.com/flutter-ml/google_ml_kit_flutter/blob/master/AUTHORS) are developers excited about Machine Learning that wanted to expose Google's native APIs to Flutter.